-A new series and a farewell - Banff Blue is AHM's final series created in Banff, since, for the time being, he is leaving his home here to return to the east coast.
+A new series and a farewell - Banff Blue is AHM's final series created in Banff, since, for the time being, he left his home here to return to the east coast.

 The artist has long united painting and photography within his practice to position the viewer between illusion and reality.
 Based on spontaneous snap-shots gathered from his daily walks in Banff, the artist has then altered that image in advance of drawing into it with pastels, ink, charcoal and wax.